BY BARRY HOLTZ, JTS

 For more information and to be a part of Caring Connections visit our page.

-Bereavement Support Group Open to the Community: Our Bereavement group will meet every 2nd and 4th Wednesday of the month.
+Bereavement Support Group: meets the second and fourth Wednesday of the month.

 Parent and Me Classes - Wednesdays, 9:15 AM -10:30 AM.
 Storytime, art, music, Jewish traditions, crafts, and so much more.